 To this day the gambling industry in South Africa, both online and land based, brings with it huge economic and social benefits to the country as a whole, from tax income to job creation, and despite current laws ruling out the idea of online casino gambling within South Africa, local players will still find a huge selection of top offshore casino operators, not only making their services available to South African players, but also allowing South African players the opportunity to play using South African Rands.

 At the end of the day the regulations and monitoring of online activities for any market is a mammoth task, and the reality of it is that no one governing body can possibly keep an eye on everything.
 For this reason, there are very few if any prosecutions made on South African players partaking in online gambling activity, if any they have been more focused on the operators themselves as opposed to the players.

 We always recommend that you be vigilant online, play safely and responsibly with operators you can know and trust.
-If you are unsure visit some of our slot and casino game reviews to help guide you along
+If you are unsure visit SlotsZar.co.za which is a dedicated SA online casinos and games review site to help guide you along.

 1. Which Regulatory body oversees gambling activity in South Africa?

 - The South African Gambling industry is governed and regulated by what is known as the National Gambling board or NGB.
 It is the NGB's responsibility to preserve the integrity of South Africa as a global gambling destination.